 - Use Proper Resources.
 Knowing how to utilize different resources available to him for research is a tremendous benefit to him.

 - Comprehension.
 Figuring out how to make sense of the information that is available to him will help produce strong papers.

 - Building Idea Bridges.
 Building connections between ideas, whether loosely or tightly fitted, helps with problem-solving and presentation of concepts.

 - Develop critical thinking.
 He will be able to weigh information and come to a conclusion.

 Are you feeling a little overwhelmed at the thought of taking this on?
 As shown above, these skills are important for students.
-There are several resources available to help you such as this course on How To Do Research.
+There are several resources available to help you such as this course for middle schoolers on How To Do Research.

-Technology is a useful tool and there pretty much isn’t a way around it.
-To be sure, the following are areas to help your middle schooler be prepared:
+Technology is a useful tool and there pretty much isn’t a way around it, no matter what your personal feelings are.
+To be sure, the following are areas will help your middle schooler to be prepared:

 - Typing skills.
 This is a biggie.
 It will help them utilize their time efficiently when typing up papers.
 Keyboarding is one of the most essential skills he can have.